Justice Entry 20 of 25

 Systems should be built as if partiality is tempting.
 Clear rules, disclosure of conflicts, public records, rotation of authority, review, audits, appeals, transparent criteria, and protection for whistleblowers are not signs of distrust alone.
 They are ways to protect trust from ordinary human weakness.

 Equality also requires access.
-A rule available only to those who can hire experts, navigate forms, speak the dominant language, or wait through delay is formally equal but materially thin.
+A rule available only to those who can hire experts, complete forms, speak the dominant language, or wait through delay is formally equal but materially thin.
 Access should be improved without abandoning evidence, due process, and proportionality.
 Justice becomes credible when ordinary people can understand and use it.

 Corruption is not only illegal conduct.
 It is a moral pattern: treating entrusted authority as a private asset.
 The just person refuses that pattern even when no one is watching, because hidden partiality becomes public disorder over time.